 Japan's Account Surplus Falls

-TOKYO (AP) _ Japan's broadest measure of trade fell 5.5 percent in June from the same month a year ago, the government announced Thursday.
+TOKYO (AP) _ A key measure of trade in Japan declined 16.5 percent in April, the Finance Ministry announced Thursday.

 The current account measures trade in merchandise, services, tourism and investment.
 It is calculated by determining the difference between Japan's income from foreign sources against payments on foreign obligations.
 It excludes net capital investment.

-A huge surplus has been a constant source of friction with the United States and other trading partners.
+The huge surplus has been a constant source of friction with the United States and other trading partners.
 They have been urging Japan to boost its economy to stimulate imports.
-Japan is struggling to emerge from its worst economic downturn in 50 years.